DanielKocan/EasyMatchmaking/Docs/Documentation.md

    - `Leave Lobby` - Exit current lobby

 **Workflow:**
-1. Player 1: Creates lobby
+1. Player 1: Creates lobby and automaticly joins it (as a host)
 2. Player 2: Searches lobbies, joins
 3. Both: Set ready status
 4. Ready to find a server!